dsernst/quick-is-prime/readme.md

 console.log(isPrime(9893899)) // true, adds no extra calculation time
 ```

 This module uses a cached Sieve of Eratosthenes for constant time lookup.
-A new one will be automatically generated if the prime is larger than the current cached sieve.
+A new one will be automatically generated if the number you're testing is larger than the currently cached sieve's upper bound.

-For best results, check primes highest to lowest.
-Alternatively, if you know what the upper-bound will be, you can just check that first and then not be concerned with the order.
+**For best results**, check primes highest to lowest.
+Or alternatively, if you know what the upper bound will be, just check that first to not be concerned with the order.